miguelmartins/ssr/README.md

 ### Datasets
 #### ISIC-2018
 We use the following [code](https://github.com/NITR098/Awesome-U-Net/blob/main/datasets/prepare_isic.ipynb) from [1] to generate the numpy files: `X_tr_224x224.npy` and `Y_tr_224x224.npy`.
 Their file path should be specificated in the ISIC-18 experiments.
+Download the Training Data found in this [link](https://challenge.isic-archive.com/data/#2018) for our experiments.
 #### Kvasir-Seg
-The directory structure is expected for Kvasir-Seg.
+The following directory structure is expected for Kvasir-Seg.
 The dataset can be downloaded [here](https://datasets.simula.no/kvasir-seg/):

   ```bash
    .